last update 28 April 2012

 “Dr Storer wrote a strong letter of recommendation to the Rev Claude Bosanquet, the Vicar of Christ Church, and Mr Bosanquet was kindness itself.
 I played to him just after the week’s service, and a few weeks later, after my references had time to be investigated, I was offered the appointment.”

-Left behind in Scarborough was Elizabeth Stringer Procter (b Boxing Day 1865), Frank Edward's other passion and daughter of Joseph (draper and silk merchant) and Elizabeth (milliner) Procter who ran a successful business from a large shop / residence in Westborough - Scarborough's new main drag.
-The attractive cast iron window-framed facade of the Procter shop is today the only interesting sight in the bland rebuilt Scarborough centre.
+Left behind in Scarborough was Elizabeth Stringer Procter (b Boxing Day 1865), Frank Edward's other passion and daughter of Joseph (well off high street draper and silk merchant) and Elizabeth (milliner) Procter who ran a successful business from a large shop / residence in Westborough - Scarborough's developing post railway new main drag.
+The attractive cast iron window framed facade of the Procter shop is today the only interesting facade in the otherwise numbingly bland rebuilt Scarborough centre.

 How agonizing the next three years must have been for Folkestone Frank and Scarborough Elizabeth, though it may well have been quicker to train it from Folkestone to Scarborough then than now!

 On 24 April 1889, Frank and Elizabeth were married in the original Wesleyan Methodist Chapel in Queen Street, Scarborough.
-There must have been photographs, which would have included four of Adrian's Great Great Grandparents - Please come out, wherever you are !
+One of the witnesses was Elizabeth's sister Martha.
+There must have been photographs, which would have included four of Adrian's Great Great Grandparents - Please, PLEASE come out, wherever you are !

-The new Mrs Elizabeth Stringer Fletcher (Stringer was her motjher's maiden name), enjoying a speedy and well deserved pregnancy, came down to Folkestone to join Frank Edward and servant at 6 Brockman Rd, and little Frank Rex Fletcher (Adrian's grandfather) was born on 9 January 1890.
+The new Mrs Elizabeth Stringer Fletcher (Stringer was her motjher's maiden name), enjoying a speedy pregnancy, came down to Folkestone to join Frank Edward and servant at 6 Brockman Rd, and little Frank Rex Fletcher (Adrian's grandfather) was born on 9 January 1890.
 Doris was born on 29 May 1893, and Gwen in January 1896.
 Later in the '90s they bought the new number 20 up the road as a long term family home, and sons Jack and Hugh got added to the family.
-Hugh was the only one who did not quite make it past 85.
+Most of the children lived into the mid / late 80s.

 20 Brockman Rd is the house on the left.
 The church at the end is not Christ Church!